Declaring the Astrophysics Major or Minor

 - Physics 7A/B/C or Physics 5A, 5B/5BL, 5C/5CL

-All prerequisites need to be taken for a letter grade, with a minimum GPA of 2.0.
+All required prerequisites need to be taken for a letter grade, with a minimum GPA of 2.0.
 We require a C- or better in all our lower prerequisite classes.

 * Please note: Physics 89 is a requirement for the physics major (replaces Math 54).
 Therefore, students who are planning a double major or a minor with Astrophysics and Physics are required to complete Physics 89 in lieu of Math 54.
 We highly recommend that transfer students who are considering a double major with physics, take Phys 89 during the summer before they start at Berkeley (if possible based on your conditions of admission – please check with your admissions advisor).
 However, if you have taken a Math 54 equivalent before transferring into Berkeley, you may take Phys 89 pass/no pass.